Finding better ways to provide the materials the world needs

 Join our team

-Today, we use copper in pots and pans, in the water pipes in our homes, and in the radiators in our cars.
-Copper also plays an essential role in computers, smartphones, electronics, appliances and construction.
+Copper has many important jobs.
+It’s found in everything from pots and pans, to the water pipes in our homes, and the radiators in our cars.
+And it plays an essential role in computers, smartphones, electronics, appliances, and construction.

-Copper has many important jobs, but it is hard to beat helping people hear for the first time.
-How?
-Copper is used as a tiny antenna in many hearing aids.
-And bonus: it has antimicrobial properties too, meaning it helps keep bacteria away.
+Used as a tiny antenna in many hearing aids, Copper helps people hear for the first time.
+And bonus: it has antimicrobial properties, meaning it helps keep bacteria away.

 Our very first mine was a copper mine on the banks of the Rio Tinto river, in Andalusia, Spain – bought in 1873 by a British-European investor group led by Scottish entrepreneur Hugh Matheson.
 Today, our copper operations around the world are at various stages in the mining lifecycle, from exploration to rehabilitation.
 At each of our copper operations, we use leading-edge technologies that drive safe, efficient and productive methods of extracting, processing and refining copper, supplying customers in China, Japan and the US.